Italian Americans: Discrimination and stereotyping

 In the 1950s, the scope of Italian American organized crime became well known though a number of highly publicized congressional hearings that followed a police raid on a top-level meeting of racketeers in Apalachin, New York.
 With advanced surveillance techniques, the Witness Protection Program, the Racketeer Influenced & Corrupt Organizations Act, and vigorous and sustained prosecution the power and influence of organized crime were greatly diminished in the decades that followed.
 Two Italian American prosecutors, Rudy Giuliani and Louis Freeh, were instrumental in bringing this about.
 Freeh was later appointed director of the FBI, while Giuliani would serve two terms as Mayor of New York City.

 From the earliest days of the movie industry, Italians have been portrayed as violent criminals and sociopaths.
 This trend has continued to the present day.
 The stereotype of Italian Americans is the standardized mental image which has been fostered by the entertainment industry, especially through commercially successful movies like The Godfather, Goodfellas, and Casino; and TV programs such as The Sopranos.
 This follows a known pattern in which it is possible for the mass media to effectively create universally recognized, and sometimes accepted, stereotypes.

 A highly publicized protest from the Italian-American community came in 2001 when the Chicago-based organization AIDA (American Italian Defamation Association) unsuccessfully sued Time Warner for distribution of HBO's series The Sopranos.

-The DreamWorks animated film, Shark Tale, was widely protested by virtually all major Italian-American organizations as introducing the mob genre and negative stereotyping into a children's movie.
+The DreamWorks animated film Shark Tale was widely protested by virtually all major Italian-American organizations as introducing the mob genre and negative stereotyping into a children's movie.
 In spite of the protests, which started during its early production, the movie was produced and released in 2004.

 In 2009, MTV launched a reality show, Jersey Shore, which prompted severe criticism from Italian American organizations such as the National Italian American Foundation, Order Sons of Italy in America, and Unico National for its stereotypical portrayal of Italian Americans.

-In 2019, Made in Staten Island lasted just three episodes, also on MTV, before a public outcry from residents of the borough in general, and Italian-American residents therein in particular, forced the show's cancellation.